tomordonez/learning/courses/own/python-tdd/README.md

 In the implementation of a program, who inputs the number.
 Does the program ask for the next number?
 Or does it ask for the number of turns, and it prints all the computed results?

 Perhaps the implementation of the interface doesn't matter at this point.
 You just test the input compared to the calculated output.

+Thoughts about the video:

+* Not following PEP8 or clean code conventions.
+It uses methods with camelcase and variable names are difficult to understand such as `retVal`
+* It also uses weird whitespace inside methods.
+As seen in PEP8 [here](https://peps.python.org/pep-0008/#whitespace-in-expressions-and-statements), right after parentheses, avoid whitespace.